Sphereon-Opensource/credential-showcase-api/packages/credential-showcase-openapi/README.md

 ```shell
 curl -s "https://get.sdkman.io" | bash
 ```
-**If the sdk command is not available restart the terminal or use source .bashrc**
+**If the sdk command is not available restart the terminal or run source .bashrc**

 Java